Critical Marine Navigational Tools & Their Functions Explained

 An ARPA enhances the capability of the Radar.
 It is a Radar feature that can automatically acquire and track targets within defined acquisition zones.

-The ARPA automatically provides additional information about tracked targets like their heading, speed, CPA, TCPA, etc.
+Some of ARPA’s functions is to automatically provide additional information about tracked targets like their heading, speed, CPA, TCPA, etc.

 These data are important for improved decision-making and collision avoidance